This Slow Cooker Irish Beef Stew uses Guinness beer for a unique flavor. It’s a great dinner idea for St. Patrick’s Day or any family meal.

 I love making Irish Beef Stew in the slow cooker because the beef is always so tender and flavorful.
-It’s perfect for those busy days where I know we’re going to get home late.
+Slow cooker meals are perfect for those busy days where you know you’re going to get home late.

-I can toss everything in the slow cooker that morning (or the night before), push a button before we leave the house and we come home to a tasty meal.
+You can toss everything in the slow cooker that morning (or the night before), push a button before you leave the house and come home to a tasty meal.
+It’s great for busy families.

 - 1 teaspoon coarse sea salt